 In fact, since you've been making your mortgage payment on time for the past few years, it's likely that your credit score has crept above 680.
 That's a kind of magic number these days -- the point at which more lenders are willing to take a risk on borrowers with thin credit files.
 Check out a few of these credit card deals from reputable lenders:

 - Barclaycard Ring MasterCard.
 Barclays Bank is hardly an upstart, but its maverick U.S. operation has taken a disruptive approach to building its brand stateside.
-This low interest credit card accepts applications from consumers with a minimum credit score of 680, so you could just qualify.
+This low interest credit card may accept applications from consumers with a minimum credit score of 680, so you could just qualify.
+However it is important to note that card issuers may look at your credit score along with other credit factors in determining your eligibility.
 The company's experience issuing retail credit cards makes it an ideal partner for building a credit history.

 - Bank of America Secured BankAmericard.
 Bank of America relaunched its iconic credit card brand with a variety of accounts, ranging from a high-profile cash-back rewards card to this credit-building, secured account.
 Most secured cards require extra hassle and paperwork to set up, but Bank of America has made their system painless, especially if you already keep a checking account at the bank.